Tim Parker (businessman): Career

 In November 2008, he was appointed non-executive chairman of Samsonite, and was made CEO in January 2009.
-CVC Capital Partners had acquired Samsonite in July 2007, and the ensuing financial crisis of 2007–2008 hit the luggage company hard due to the declines in international air travel and consumer spending; 2008 earnings before interest, tax, depreciation, and amortisation collapsed from $120 million to only $40 million globally.
+CVC Capital Partners acquired Samsonite in July 2007.
+The 2008 financial crisis affected the luggage company due to the declines in international air travel and consumer spending; 2008 earnings before interest, tax, depreciation, and amortisation collapsed from $120 million to $40 million.
 Parker was brought in to turn the company around.
 He restructured the company, replaced its management, cut jobs, closed stores, and invested funds in new suitcase designs and marketing.
 In 2010, earnings before interest, tax, depreciation, and amortisation revived to $192 million.
 The company was listed on the Hong Kong Stock Exchange in June 2011, raising $1.25 billion in the IPO.
-Following his appointment to the National Trust, in August 2014 Parker resigned as CEO of Samsonite, effective 1 October 2014; he remained on as non-executive chairman of the company.
+Following his appointment to the National Trust, in August 2014 Parker resigned as CEO of Samsonite, effective 1 October 2014; he stayed on as non-executive chairman of the company.

-In 2009, he was the lead investor in the private-equity acquisition of British Pathé, and the historic film archive launched a newly established and dedicated London office, and a new, updated, quicker, and simpler website.
+In 2009, he was the lead investor in the private-equity acquisition of British Pathé, and the historic film archive launched a newly established and dedicated London office, and a new website.
 He remains a director and owner of the British Pathé film archive.

-In 2014 Parker was appointed chairman of the National Trust, an unpaid role.
-In May 2021 the National Trust announced that he would be stepping down in October 2021.
+In 2014, having reached the age of 59, Parker decided "33 years as a CEO was quite enough" and transitioned into chairmanship roles.
+In that year, he was appointed chairman of the National Trust, an unpaid role which he held until 2022.